eddiefiv/FlaskServer/README.md

     - Order placement
     - Order retrieval
     - Item retrieval
-    - (Soon to be item creation endpoint)
+    - Item creation

 ## What I want do to
-- Dont allow duplicate emails\usernames
+- Integrate some kind of web app to interact with the api so I can visualize said interactions
-- Integrate some kind of web app to interact with the api so I can visualize changes
+- Cart/checkout system
 - More

 ## PostgreSQL Table Schema